ljeanner/azure-ipaas-workshop/docs/workshop.md

 <div class="task" data-title="Task">

 > - Use `azd` to provision resources in Azure and deploy provided applications.
-You can use the `azd up` command, once logged in to Azure in your terminal.
+> - You can use the `azd up` command, once logged in Azure, from your terminal.

 </div>